Estimation of stature: Modern Research

 Manouvrier (1892 and 1893) found that due to the effect of old age the length of the trunk was 3 cm less than the maximum stature.
 He excluded those aged above 60 years from his sample and derived tables of average stature corresponding to given long bone lengths.
 Manouvrier determined the average stature of those individuals who presented the same lengths for a given long bone.

 Karl Pearson (1899) applied stature regression formulae utilizing all of Rollet's cases.

 In 1929 Stevenson accumulated data on Northern Chinese male cadavers using the same methods as those used by Rollet.
-He found that the stature regression formulae he derived could not be used to determine the stature of French population and Pearson's formulae derived for the French could not be used in his sample.
+He found that the stature regression formulae he derived could not be used to determine the stature of the French population and Pearson's formulae derived for the French could not be used in his sample.

 Breitinger (1937) measured the distance between certain anatomical prominence in a sample of 2400 German males of whom 1400 were participants in an athletic meet in Munich in 1923.
 1000 members of the sample were students in 1925–26.
 The average age of the group was about 26 years.

 Telkka (1950) studied 154 Finnish cadavers, 115 males and 39 females.
 The average age of the males in the sample was 42.3 years and of the females 50.4 years.
 The stature of the cadavers was measured on the "prostrate" corpse and the bones were measured after maceration and drying.

-Dupertuis and Hadden (1951) derived regression equations for calculation of stature from a sample of 100 male whites, 100 female whites, 100 male Negroes and 100 female Negroes.
+Dupertuis and Hadden (1951) derived regression equations for calculation of stature from a sample of 100 white males, 100 white females, 100 Black males and 100 Black females.

-Trotter and Gleser (1952) compared the stature of servicemen (male American Whites and Negroes) in their military records and the length of bones of the skeletal remains measured at the time of repatriation of their skeletal remains.
-They later analyzed same data obtained after the Korean War.
-This time, regression equations for Whites, Blacks, Mongoloids, Mexicans and Puerto Ricans were derived.
+Mildred Trotter and Goldine Gleser (1952) compared the stature of servicemen (white American males and Black American males) in their military records and the length of bones of the skeletal remains measured at the time of their repatriation.
+They later analyzed the same data obtained after the Korean War.
+This time, they derived regression equations for white American males, Black American males, Asian American males, Mexican American males and Puerto Rican males.